Policy on Academic Honesty

 In keeping with the fundamental concepts of due process, all meetings shall be fair and reasonable.
 Meetings shall be conducted according to procedural rules of the Academic Honesty Policy and in a manner consistent with the provisions set forth in the Academic Honesty Policy.
 Along with the right to privacy and the right to protection against discrimination, both of which apply to all Keene State College students, students accused of violating the Academic Honesty Policy shall also be given the following rights:

-- A student is presumed not responsible until a decision is reached as a result of a preponderance of evidence formally presented before the Assistant Dean.
+B. A student is presumed not responsible until a decision is reached as a result of a preponderance of evidence formally presented before the Assistant or Associate Dean.
 An accused student may voluntarily accept responsibility for a violation(s).

-- A student alleged to have violated the Academic Honesty Policy shall be given the opportunity to appear, present statements, and present evidence and witnesses.
-Any witnesses presented in support of the charges normally shall be subject to cross-examination by the accused student.
-Unless otherwise authorized by the Assistant Dean for the purpose of protecting an individual or the College community (with the exception of some victims/witnesses), all such presentations and cross-examination shall occur at the time of the meeting with the Assistant Dean.
-The Assistant Dean shall assure that the accused student is apprised of the evidence and testimony against them in sufficient detail to enable them to prepare their case.
-It is the responsibility of the Assistant Dean to determine the nature and extent of the testimony and other evidence to be considered in deliberations.
+C. A student alleged to have violated the Academic Honesty Policy shall be given the opportunity to appear, present statements, and present evidence and witnesses.
+Any witnesses presented in support of the charges normally shall be subject to questions from the accused student.
+Unless otherwise authorized by the Assistant or Associate Dean for the purpose of protecting an individual or the College community (with the exception of some victims/witnesses), all such presentations and questions shall occur at the time of the meeting with the Assistant or Associate Dean.
+The Assistant or Associate Dean shall assure that the accused student is apprised of the evidence and testimony against him/her in sufficient detail to enable him/her to prepare their case.
+It is the responsibility of the Assistant or Associate Dean to determine the nature and extent of the testimony and other evidence to be considered in deliberations.

-- The accused student has a right to have an advisor of her/his own choosing at her/his own expense.
+G. The accused student has a right to have an advisor who may be anyone of the student’s choosing as long as s/he is a current member of the College community..
 The advisor will not play a formal role in the meeting, that is, neither make statements nor cross-examine witnesses or other evidence.
-The advisor shall not address the Assistant Dean during a meeting, unless authorized to do so by the Assistant Dean.
+The advisor shall not address the Assistant or Associate Dean during a meeting, unless authorized to do so by the Assistant or Associate Dean.

 As members of the College community, students have an obligation to know and obey the College Academic Honesty Policy.
 Through its policies and regulation statements, the College has made an effort to outline the academic honesty standards it holds.
 In general, the College expects that the common sense of a mature and responsible individual will determine if the behavior is one that should be avoided.
 Accordingly, the following list is intended to serve as examples of behaviors that are considered unacceptable to students enrolled at Keene State College.
 This list is intended, therefore, to be illustrative and not exhaustive.